Kinley-pal8/SS2025_SWS303_02230287/practical_2/SWS303_Practical2_Report.md

 ### Expected Outcomes:

-By the end of this practical, I will have demonstrated competency in:
+By the completion of this practical, the student demonstrated competency in:

 - Understanding Linux logging architecture and security implications
 - Implementing multiple monitoring approaches for comprehensive security coverage
 - Analyzing log data to identify and investigate security incidents
 - Providing actionable recommendations for improving system security posture

-This practical bridges theoretical knowledge with hands-on security operations, providing practical experience that directly applies to real-world cybersecurity scenarios.
+This practical bridged theoretical knowledge with hands-on security operations, providing practical experience that directly applied to real-world cybersecurity scenarios.

 ## 1. Introduction

 ### 1.1 Background

-When working with Linux systems, especially in security operations, you need to keep track of what's happening on your servers.
-There are different ways to monitor logs and service outputs, and during this practical I wanted to understand which methods work best for different situations.
-Some tools are better for quick checks, while others are more useful when you need to dig deep into what went wrong.
+When working with Linux systems, especially in security operations, administrators need to maintain awareness of system activities through log monitoring.
+Various methods exist for monitoring logs and service outputs, and this practical sought to understand which methods work most effectively in different operational scenarios.
+Some tools are better suited for quick health checks, while others prove more valuable when conducting detailed forensic analysis.

-### 1.2 What I wanted to achieve
+### 1.2 Research Objectives

+This practical aimed to:

 - Test and compare different Linux log monitoring tools
-- See how useful each method is for actual security work
+- Evaluate the effectiveness of each method for security operations
-- Set up a working security monitoring service to test with
+- Establish a working security monitoring service for testing purposes
-- Figure out how newer systemd tools work alongside traditional Unix logging
+- Analyze how modern systemd tools integrate with traditional Unix logging methods

-### 1.3 What I focused on
+### 1.3 Scope of Investigation

-I decided to test four main approaches:
+Four main monitoring approaches were selected for comparison:

-1. Using `systemctl status` to check on services
+1. Using `systemctl status` to check service health and recent activity
-2. Running scripts directly and watching their output
+2. Direct script execution monitoring for real-time output analysis
-3. Traditional log watching with `tail -f`
+3. Traditional log monitoring with `tail -f` for live event tracking
-4. Using `journalctl` for systemd-managed logs
+4. Advanced log analysis using `journalctl` for systemd-managed services

-## 2. How I set everything up
+## 2. Methodology and System Configuration

-### 2.1 My test environment
+### 2.1 Test Environment Setup

-For this practical, I used:
+The practical was conducted using the following components:

-- A Linux system with systemd (which most modern distros have)
+- A Linux system with systemd (modern distribution)
-- A custom service called `pe_detect.service` that I created to detect privilege escalation
+- A custom service designated `pe_detect.service` for privilege escalation detection
-- Python for the detection script
+- Python-based detection script for authentication monitoring
-- The standard log files like `/var/log/auth.log` and the systemd journal
+- Standard log files including `/var/log/auth.log` and the systemd journal

-### 2.2 The detection service I built
+### 2.2 Detection Service Implementation

-I created a Python script that watches for suspicious authentication activity.
-The service:
+A Python script was developed to monitor suspicious authentication activity.
+The service provided:

-- Keeps an eye on login attempts and privilege changes in real-time
+- Real-time monitoring of login attempts and privilege changes
-- Outputs data in JSON format so it's easier to process later
+- JSON-formatted output for structured data processing
-- Works with systemd so it can start automatically
+- Integration with systemd for automatic service management
-- Writes information to both the screen and system logs
+- Dual output to both console and system logging infrastructure

-This gave me something realistic to monitor while I tested the different logging approaches.
+This implementation provided realistic security events for testing the various monitoring approaches.

-### 2.3 Setting up the privilege escalation attack scenario
+### 2.3 Privilege Escalation Attack Scenario Configuration

-Before I could properly test the monitoring tools, I needed to create actual security events to detect.
-I decided to simulate a privilege escalation attack that would generate log entries for my monitoring tools to catch.
+To properly test the monitoring tools, actual security events needed to be generated for detection.
+A privilege escalation attack was simulated to create log entries for analysis by the various monitoring tools.

-#### Step 1: Exploiting file permissions
+#### Step 1: File Permission Exploitation

-First, I intentionally created a vulnerability by changing the permissions on the `/etc/passwd` file:
+An intentional vulnerability was created by modifying the permissions on the `/etc/passwd` file:

 ```bash
 sudo chmod 777 /etc/passwd
 ```

-This is dangerous because the `/etc/passwd` file contains critical user account information for the entire system.
-Normally, this file should only be writable by root, but by setting it to 777, I gave all users full read, write, and execute permissions.
+This configuration was dangerous because the `/etc/passwd` file contains critical user account information for the entire system.
+Under normal circumstances, this file should only be writable by root, but setting permissions to 777 granted all users full read, write, and execute access.

-**Why this matters**: The `/etc/passwd` file stores essential information about every user account, including usernames, user IDs, home directories, and default shells.
-If a regular user can modify this file, they can potentially give themselves or others elevated privileges.
+**Significance**: The `/etc/passwd` file stores essential information about every user account, including usernames, user IDs, home directories, and default shells.
+When a regular user can modify this file, they can potentially grant themselves or others elevated privileges.

-#### Step 2: Creating a test user
+#### Step 2: Test User Creation

-Next, I created a new user account that I could use for the attack:
+A new user account was created for use in the attack scenario:

 ```bash
 sudo useradd newUser
 sudo passwd user1
 ```

-This gave me a regular user account to work with during the privilege escalation test.
+This provided a regular user account for testing the privilege escalation procedure.

-#### Step 3: Preparing the password hash
+#### Step 3: Password Hash Preparation

-I needed to create a password hash that I could use to replace the root password:
+A password hash was generated for use in replacing the root password:

 ```bash
 # Encrypt password "hacked123"
 openssl passwd hacked123
 ```

-This generated an encrypted version of the password "hacked123" that I could insert into the passwd file.
+This generated an encrypted version of the password "hacked123" that could be inserted into the passwd file.

-#### Step 4: Executing the privilege escalation
+#### Step 4: Privilege Escalation Execution

-Finally, I switched to the regular user account and exploited the misconfigured file permissions:
+The regular user account was accessed and the misconfigured file permissions were exploited:

 ```bash
 # Switch to the regular user